Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 Neurokinin-1 (NK-1) receptor antagonists

 NK-1 receptor antagonists have an established role in the management of CINV; however, no studies have evaluated the impact of this drug class solely on the risk of RINV.
 Although preclinical data indicate that RINV is mediated in part by substance P, recommendation of these agents is premature.
 Therefore, NK-1 receptor antagonists are not reflected in the antiemetic guidelines for RINV.
-A phase III, randomized, placebo-controlled trial compared an NK-1 receptor antagonist, fosaprepitant, together with palonosetron and dexamethasone, to palonosetron and dexamethasone alone in the prevention of N&V in patients receiving concomitant radiation therapy and cisplatin.[Level of evidence: I] Patients received fractionated radiation therapy with weekly cisplatin, 40 mg/m2.
+A phase III, randomized, placebo-controlled trial compared an NK-1 receptor antagonist, fosaprepitant, together with palonosetron and dexamethasone, with palonosetron and dexamethasone alone in the prevention of N&V in patients who received concomitant radiation therapy and cisplatin.[Level of evidence: I] Patients received fractionated radiation therapy with weekly cisplatin, 40 mg/m2.
 All patients received dexamethasone on the same schedule: 16 mg on day 1, 8 mg twice a day on day 2, 4 mg twice a day on day 3, and 4 mg once on day 4.
-More patients receiving the three-drug regimen reached a complete response: 48.7% for the placebo group and 65.7% for the fosaprepitant group.
+More patients who received the three-drug regimen reached a complete response: 48.7% for the placebo group and 65.7% for the fosaprepitant group.